strongbox/strongbox-docs/docs/index.md

     * [x] HTTP Basic authentication
     * [x] JWT authentication
     * [x] LDAP
-    * [x] Custom authentication provider based on users that resides in second-level cache that exists in OrientDB
+    * [x] Custom authentication provider based on users that reside in the second-level cache that exists in OrientDB
     * [x] Users are predefined in the `etc/conf/strongbox-security-users.xml` file

 ??? success "REST API"

     All of Strongbox's features are available via REST API endpoints.
-    You can customize user's access to only allow specific endpoints to be accessible.
+    You can customize a user's access to only allow specific endpoints to be accessible.

     * [x] Search for artifacts
     * [x] Manage the server's core configuration